I often write about how a good start to your day often leads to having a good day in general.

-This changes my mood to a happier, more warm and open one.
+This changes my mood to a happier, warmer and more open one.

 Emotions work backwards too.
 So if I want to become more positive or enthusiastic then I act in the manner of a person who is positive or enthusiastic.

-If I feel unmotivated or nervous before some kind of meeting I may assume rapport (I think to myself that I am meeting one of my best friends just before the meeting and that puts me in the right mood and headspace).
+- Assume rapport if I feel unmotivated, negative or nervous before some kind of meeting (assuming rapport is to I think to myself that I am meeting one of my best friends just before the meeting and that puts me in the right mood and headspace).

 Spend one minute coming up with something you really and genuinely appreciate about someone in your life that is in the same room as you at some point during the day.
 Then tell him or her the genuine compliment you have come up with.